We Welcome Your Application to Join Us!

 Iceland: the Land of Fire and Ice

 Travel the southern coast and hike past thundering waterfalls and beautiful black sand beaches.
 Day hike near the vibrant city of Reykjavik and raft the Gullfoss Canyon.

 The minute you arrive in Iceland, you’ll know you’re somewhere special.
 As soon as you leave the airport, you’ll begin to appreciate just how amazing, how spectacular Iceland is.

 You and your group will start by heading to the southern coast.
 Here you’ll explore Iceland’s coastline, hike along pristine black sand beaches, and witness some of Iceland’s most iconic landmarks.

-A three day backcountry hike is next.
-You’ll hike past colorful rolling hills, steaming geothermal vents, and snowy peaks.
+Backcountry base-camping is next.
+In the backcountry, day hikes will take you past colorful rolling hills, steaming geothermal vents, and snowy peaks.
 The days are long and exciting, the views vast and varied.

 You and your group will then head to the Gullfoss Canyon.
 You’ll enjoy an exciting half day of rafting and marvel at some of Iceland’s most famous natural wonders along the Golden Circle Route.

 Through all of these adventures, your group will become close.
 That’s the point, really.
 See one of the world’s most arresting landscapes with a group of like-minded adventurers, sharing stories, laughter, and fun every step of the way.